 Bulletproof has a well-optimized site.
 The user experience, in my opinion, is excellent.
 They’re clearly testing things regularly.

-Along the same lines, we’ve often seen “See Selection” outperform “Shop Now.”
+Along the same lines, we’ve often seen “See Selection” outperform “Shop [product].”
 Even better, you can personalize your call to action for return visitors or past buyers with a “See What’s New” (as long as you have new things to show):

 7. Travel Wisconsin